 We passed a false summit and then, another false summit.
 And then finally, in the distance, we saw the “real” Mount Gould summit.
 A hiker had gotten to it before us and had yelled down to us, “Hey, this is not the summit.
 It’s right behind me.”
 The climb was not technically hard, but we were both pretty winded from the altitude.
 In fact, Wes and I both felt light-headed when we took a break at ~12,500.
 We shook it off and soldiered on.

 The last part of the climb is a great little class 3 section.
 There’s a vertical climb up 40 feet, but it’s not hard and there is no exposure.
-The coolest part of Gould Peak is that the summit block is this tiny, two by three foot pedestal that takes some climbing to get up to it.
+The coolest part of Mount Gould is that the summit block is this tiny, two by three-foot pedestal that takes some climbing to get up to it.

 On one side, there’s a vertical drop of about 400 feet.
 When you stand on it, there’s a bit of pucker factor.
 You definitely don’t want to stand up there in the wind.
 We didn’t have to rope up for it, but we had some gear just in case we needed it, and we used it to protect ourselves on the summit block.
 I didn’t want one of us to get blown off and die just because I was too lazy to put a harness on.

 We powered back down the mountain and grabbed some dinner on the way home.
 I had my traditional flaming hot Cheetos along with a Gatorade fruit punch, and it was delicious.
 It was a great day, especially because I got to hang out with my son.
 I don’t know how many dads in their 50s get to hang out with their adult sons on big mountains.
 But there’s nothing quite like that.